nextstrain/nextstrain.org/static-site/content/docs/02-bioinformatics/05-data-formats.md

 ---
 ## exported JSON(s) for auspice

-We use JSONs as the interchange file format between Augur (the bioinformatics tooling) and Auspice (the visualisation app).
+We use JSONs as the interchange file format between Augur (the bioinformatics tooling) and Auspice (the visualization app).
 JSONs are reasonably easy for humans to read, easy to parse in most languages, and easy to extend.
 Any compatible JSONs can be used by Auspice, not just those produced by Augur.
 Augur produces these JSONs via the `augur export` command -- see the [augur docs for more information [external link]](https://nextstrain-augur.readthedocs.io/en/stable/cli.html#export).